The Sandon School

 The Sandon School is an 11-18 mixed comprehensive academy school of approximately 1250 students.
 It serves a rural area on the outskirts of Chelmsford, Essex, England, and previously specialised in Maths and Computing.

 History

 The Sandon School opened in 1955 and became an academy in 2011.

-The school has also had multiple sex offenders over time.
+The very first headmaster was Arthur Harvey who unofficially said he was going to run as a comprehensive with no streamed classes.
+According to one of his pupils, Arhur Harvey was a superb educator and many fellow pupils achieved several O levels under his guidance.